DigiBP/AS25_Chocolat_Express/README.md

 Finding an available and suitable psychotherapist is often a long and frustrating process for patients.
 Current workflows rely heavily on manual coordination, phone calls, and fragmented information across institutions and practitioners.
 This project addresses these issues by introducing a **digitized, rule-based matching process** that supports decision-making while keeping human oversight in place.

 The system focuses on **efficiency, transparency, and fairness**, ensuring that patients receive suitable therapist suggestions while therapists retain control over their capacity and case acceptance.
+With this we ultimately aim for earlier clinical interventions for patients with mental health diseases.
+But this system and the respective workflow can also be expanded to other clinical indications such as e.g specialized orthopedic surgeons.

 ---